ajroach42/ajroach42.github.io/_posts/2018-01-08-a-modern-office-with-vintage-hardware.md

 ![Hp200lx,_open.jpg]({{site.baseurl}}/images/Hp200lx,_open.jpg)

 My favorite computer on this list, the HP 200LX is a weird little relic.
-It was originally released in 1994, and is the third in a line of **palmtop** computer released by HP in the early 90s.
+It was originally released in 1994, and is the third in a line of **palmtop** computers released by HP in the early 90s.
 It's an IBM PC Compatible DOS computer, built around a 186 processor with a greyscale CGA compatible screen and a whopping 2MB of RAM, it will run for weeks on 2 AA batteries.
 (No really, I've done it.)

 ### Why?